-A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+A high-quality computing education equips students to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.

-The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
-Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
-Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+The core of computing is computer science, in which students are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
+Building on this knowledge and understanding, students are equipped to use information technology to create programs, systems and a range of content.
+Computing also ensures that students become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
 It is with this sentiment that we will approach computing at James Bateman Middle School.

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

 - can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 - can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 - are responsible, competent, confident and creative users of information and communication technology

 A clear progression plan is in place to support cohesive, high-quality learning across our four main computing strands: programming, systems & networks, digital media and digital literacy (including online safety).
 Knowledge and skills are revisited and developed throughout the year in computing lessons, with students also increasing digital literacy through the use of technology in other subjects.